vukkad-1/zabbix-backup/README.md

 **0.9.5 (2021-07-20)**
 - ENH: Support for Zabbix 5.2 and 5.4
-- FIX: Be more specific on detecting mysql socket
--

 **0.9.4 (2021-01-21)**
 - ENH: Support for Zabbix 5.0
 - FIX: Be more specific on detecting mysql socket